 Lewis woke me up at 02:00, the wind had picked up to 10-15 knots SW and there was no reason to motor.
 I turned off the engine and opened the genoa.
 We were now sailing at 6.5 knots and making good time.
 The waves were getting stronger and the boat was pitching.

 During the early hours, still very dark, the radar reflector broke from its holder and came crashing down on the deck.
-I managed to retrieve it, gerry-rig it, and hoist it back with the signal line since there can be ship traffic as we are approaching Sicily.
+I managed to retrieve it, gerry-rig it, and hoist it back with the signal line since there could be ship traffic as we are approaching Sicily.
 The reflector was held by a steel bolt ending in a ball joint which was held in a bracket screwed on the first spreader.
 This bolt has sheared.

 By 8:00 AM the wind increased and changed direction to SE and we reduced the genoa and reefed the main to the first reef.
 There were many steamers nears us.
 Thetis was sailing beautifully at over 6.5 knots.
 The morning went by very quickly and we were both enjoying the fast sail.

 In the afternoon the wind strengthened and changed direction again, this time to S. We definitely had too much sail and we were heeling a lot.
 We reduced the main to the third reef, rolled-in the genoa, and raised the storm jib.
 This was maybe an overkill but with the evening approaching it would be much safer.
 The waves now were very large, Lewis again declared that these were the largest he has ever seen, they were large indeed.
 But since they were coming from our quarter they did not affect us that much and we were still sailing fast.